SkylineCommunications/dataminer-docs/connector-help/connector_help/NBCU ServiceNow Prism.md

 ### Initialization

-After the user creates the element, they must configure the username and password param values placed on **General** page.
+When you have created the element, configure the username and password on the **General** page.

 ### Web Interface